Private 1:1 lessons

 *Please note that I do not offer in-home piano lessons.

 Synchronous online lessons are taught via Zoom.
 I utilize highspeed internet, multiple cameras, and professional mics to ensure high sound and picture quality.

 My teaching schedule is Mondays-Fridays between 12:30-9:00p.m.
 No weekend or morning lessons.

 Most students begin with one 45 min. lesson per week and then increase from there.

-Students are recommended to commit to at least one year of lessons, which is at least 34 weekly lessons per academic year.
+Students are recommended to commit to at least one year of lessons, which is approximately 34 lessons, to hear tangible progress.

 Fees for books, materials, and instruments are additional.